-Photography: Sony A9 II + Sony 200-600mm + 1.4x converter + Sony 24-105mm (Rob), GoPro Hero 9 (Romy)

-Binoculars and telescope: Swarovski EL 8x32 WB (Rob), Eden 8x32 XP (Romy), Swarovski 65HD + 25-50mm telescope

-Heat scope/Thermal imager: Lahoux Spotter Elite 35V (https://www.lahouxbirding.com/).
-A great heat scope (or cheat scope) from a company in The Netherlands.
+Photography: Sony A9 II + 200-600mm + 1.4x converter + Sony 24-105mm (Rob), GoPro Hero 9 (Romy) Binoculars and telescope: Swarovski EL 8x32 WB, Eden 8x32 XP, Swarovski 65HD + 25-50mm Heat scope/Thermal imager: Lahoux Spotter Elite 35V (lahouxbirding.com).
+A great heat scope from a company in The Netherlands.
 I owned other brands, but we are super happy with the sharpness, modes and light weight of this heat scope!
-More here: https://www.robjansenphotography.com/lahouxbirding

-Spotlighting: We didn't do any spotlighting as we stayed in cities most of the time and La Campana was closed in the evenings.
+More here: www.robjansenphotography.com/lahouxbirding Spotlighting: Fenix HT18 Long Distance Flashlight (powerful, very focussed and my preferred choice for open areas), Fenix TK35 2018-edition (less powerful and focussed than the HT18, but still very strong and nice for spotlighting!), Fenix FD41 Focus Flashlight (comparable to the LedLenser), LedLenser P7R (can be focussed©)